Get free access to

 Also, some Slovak public entities may qualify for keeping of shortened documentation.

 In that respect it has to be mentioned that simplified types of documentation may in the listed cases be sufficient from administrative point of view but will not help a taxpayer to prove the application of the arm’s length principle, unless a comparability analysis is made.
+Therefore, any material transaction from the perspective taxpayer is recommended to be followed by functional and risk analysis and benchmarking.f documentation may in the listed cases be sufficient from administrative point of view but will not help a taxpayer to prove the application of the arm’s length principle, unless a comparability analysis is made.
 Therefore, any material transaction from the perspective taxpayer is recommended to be followed by functional and risk analysis and benchmarking.

 Any traditional and other transfer pricing methods according to OECD Transfer Pricing Guidelines can be used while the principle of the best method shall be applied.
 Also, combination of more methods is possible if necessary.
 If appropriate, other methods may be used by Slovak taxpayers, too.